 Level Measurement is regarded by many as one of the oldest forms of instrumentation, and perhaps the most commonly used in everyday life.
 Although level measurement is usually thought of in terms of liquid levels, many of the the techniques also lend themselves to the measurement of solids.

-On a simpler note level is measured daily in thousands of kitchen throughout the world by cooks using a graduated scale etched on the side of a measuring jug.
+On a simpler note level is measured daily in thousands of kitchens throughout the world by cooks using a graduated scale etched on the side of a measuring jug.
 Measuring the level in the jug lets them know what volume of liquid they are about to add to their recipe.

 Direct Level Measurement (Mechanical Level Measurement)

 Direct level measurement is generally simple, and almost always an economical solution.
 Though it does come with limitations, most notably its inability to easily provide remote indication and/or control.
-The basis for this type of measurement is the measurement of level from a datum line e.g. in the examples above the data line is the river bed, and the base of the measuring jug.
+The basis for this type of fluid level measurement is the measurement of level from a datum line e.g. in the examples above the data line is the river bed, and the base of the measuring jug.
 Typical methods of Direct Level Measurement include:

-- Dipsticks, and Lead Lines, measure the wetted length of a stick or "string" submerged in the liquid.,
+- Dipsticks, and Lead Lines, measure the wetted length of a stick or "string" submerged in the liquid,

 Indirect Level Measurement (Inferential Level Measurement)